Assignment #2 - Implementing the Distance Vector Routing Protocol

 this is fine --- in practice the two attached nodes may not simultaneously

 detect a link cost change either.
-Due to potential link cost change, your
+Due to a potential link cost change, your

 program at each host should re-read the link input file each time it is